Raogurucharan/TranslateTextApi/README.md

 # Translation Api with Caching

-This is a api created to showcase the translation api with the redis and its benifits:
+This is a api created to showcase the translation api where on can pass the string and target language and get the desired string in target language.
 Tech stacks used:
-Node.js
+1)Node.js
-Redis
+2)Redis

 npm packages used:
-Express
+1)Express
-redis
+2)redis
-nodemon
+3)nodemon
-request
+4)request

 Quick start:
 -----------